Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

-(B) The unorganized militia will be under the supervision of the Governor, who shall serve as commander-in-chief, and the Adjutant General and shall be regulated through the actions of the General Assembly.
+(C) The unorganized militia will be responsive to the Governor, as provided in Section 3, Article XIII of the South Carolina Constitution, and to the Adjutant General and shall be regulated through the actions of the General Assembly.

 (1) the unorganized militia may be ordered to active duty pursuant to the provisions of Section 25-1-1890;

-(3) the unorganized militia may not fall under any law or regulation or the jurisdiction of any person or entity outside of South Carolina; and
+(3) the unorganized militia is not subject to any law or regulation, or to the jurisdiction of any person or entity, outside of South Carolina, except that: